datacarpentry/semester-biology/materials/ggplot.md

 > Get familiarized with [metadata](http://www.esapubs.org/archive/ecol/E095/064/metadata.php) - *Acacia drepanolobium* Surveys

+### ggplot

+* Very popular plotting package
+* Good plots quickly
+* Declarative - describe what you want not how to build it
+* Constrasts w/Imperative - how to build it step by step

 ### Data

 * Data on acacia size in an experiment in Africa excluding large herbivores